rbleattler/mdop-docs/mdop/app-v/appv-running-locally-installed-applications-inside-a-virtual-environment.md

 ms.topic: article
 ---

-# Running a Locally Installed Application Inside a Virtual Environment with Virtualized Applications
+# Running a Locally Installed Application Inside a Virtual Environment with Virtualized Applications (Windows 10/11)

 **Applies to**
 -   Windows 7 SP1